lrshsl/expandr/README.md

 - Adding variables / functions to config files
 - Generate verbose / repeating code
-- Generate C code / assembly / directly an executable
+- Generate C code, MLIR (or any intermediate representation) or directly an executable

-You can find examples in the [examples](examples/) directory.
+You can find examples in the [examples'](examples/) directory.

 ## Progress